-A complete application includes the AMCAS application, the completed supplemental application and \$100 fee (or AMCAS waiver), letter(s) of recommendation, MCAT score, and a completed CASPer test.
-All completed applications are reviewed by a member of the Admissions Committee.
+A complete application includes the AMCAS application, the completed supplemental application and \$100 fee (or AMCAS waiver), letter(s) of

 Applications are reviewed in their entirety.
 GPA, MCATs, recommendations, essays, personal characteristics, evidence of service and extracurricular activities are all taken into consideration when choosing whom to interview.